 Power Supply: Supplies power to the detectors at 2100 Volts

-Delay Box-EG and G DB463 was used to ensure the signal from the right bottom photomultiplier tube was delayed by 40 nanoseconds, as to make sure the signal was the last to arrive to the TDC and ADC when we made the trigger.
+Delay Box-EG& and G DB463 was used to ensure the signal from the right bottom photomultiplier tube was delayed by 40 nanoseconds, as to make sure the signal was the last to arrive when we made the trigger.
 This model has 0.5 nanosecond to 63.5 nanosecond with a 0.5 nanosecond increments.
 We also used a large 119 nanosecond homemade delay box, to delay the digital and analog signals to the ADC and TDC.
 This was done to ensure the TDC signals came after the TDC start, and that the ADC signals came during the ADC gate.